-In other words, it's for our good.
-And helps us to love.
+[14:56] In other words, it's for our good and helps us to love.
 And because it's part of creation, then it applies no matter the culture.
-In fact, it's why Jesus reiterated it in Matthew chapter 19
+In fact, it's why Jesus reiterated it in Matthew chapter 19.

 And actually made it clear that the two, husband and wife, will become one flesh.
-And because Jesus reiterates it in the New Testament, then it still applies to us today.
+And because Jesus reiterates it in the New Testament, then it still applies to us today for our good.

-[15:19] For our good.
 But verse 19 is one that's a bit different in terms of how it applies to us today.
 Because it's not based on God's design for man and woman in creation.